to-mc/claimvista-sweden-ai-hackathon/frontend/README.md

 ### Deploy application to App Services

-Before you can host your app in Atlas, you need to enable hosting.
-For more information see https://www.mongodb.com/docs/atlas/app-services/hosting/enable-hosting/

 Run below command in the root of repo, it will build the application and deploy it to App Services
 ```
 ./deploy.sh